Fingerprint Spoofing Is Much Easier Than You Think

 July 15, 2015 | Mike Dautner

-Vkansee has made it abundantly clear that current fingeprint biometric technology for our devices isn’t yet up to snuff.
+https://vimeo.com/133182457 Vkansee has made it abundantly clear that current fingeprint biometric technology for our devices isn’t yet up to snuff.
 It has been recorded in the Bank of America Consumer Mobility Report that nearly 51 percent of Americans said that mobile or online banking is their preferred method of daily banking.
-With this in mind, what […]
+With this in mind, […]

 Read More